nazmulidris/developerlife.com/_posts/2017-01-27-native-android-redux-and-firebase.markdown

   web and mobile clients.
 I also used Firebase auth and Material Design to craft a real-world app.
 The code for this tutorial is in GitHub.
 layout: post
-title: "Native Android, Redux, Firebase Auth & Database, and Material Design"
+title: "Android, Redux, Firebase Auth & Database, and Material Design"
 hero-image: assets/and-redux-hero.png
 categories:
 - Android